Lifespan: Tenbun 5 (1536) to 4/9 of Tenshō 12 (1584)

 Ikeda Tsuneoki served as a bushō and daimyō during the Sengoku and Azuchi-Momoyama periods.
 He was one of four senior retainers of Oda Nobunaga who participated in the Kiyosu Conference to decide upon Nobunaga’s successor.
 His sons included Ikeda Motosuke and Ikeda Terumasa.

 Tsuneoki was the lord Inuyama Castle in Owari Province, Hyōgo Castle in Settsu Province, and Ōgaki Castle in Mino Province.
 His common name was Katsusaburō.
-He also used the self-proclaimed title of Kii-no-kami.
+He also used the self-proclaimed title of Kii-no-kami, or Governor of Kii.
 In later years, after entering the priesthood, he adopted the name of Shōnyū.
 In certain military chronicles, his real name is referred to as Nobuteru, but this cannot be authenticated from older sources written during this period.